CombineSoldier14/cpp-projects/README.md

 - **BattleEngine**: A heavily customizable turn-based battle game.

 # Build from Source
+*NOTE: These instructions have not been tested on Windows or OSX.
+If you run into any issues with this, [open a new issue](https://github.com/CombineSoldier14/cpp-projects/issues/new).*

 **BattleEngine**
   * You will need a C++ compiler.
 I recommend G++, but any should work fine.
   * You will need [vcpkg](https://vcpkg.io) and install that on your system.
 You can find instructions on their page linked.